lLalvar/lLalvar/README.md

  - ✔️ Git / Yarn / npm

 ### 💻About me:
 I am a self-taught Front-end developer.
-Currently, I am in my learning process and I want to improve my skills, learn new technologies, new programming languages, and so on.
+Currently, I want to improve my skills, learn new technologies, new programming languages, and so on.